vwxyzjn/lm-human-preference-details/README.md

 >**Warning** This repo is a **WIP** made public because it's easier for me to share pointers with collaborators.
 I'll remove this warning when the repo is ready for public consumption.

-The goal of the repo is 1) to provide a simple-to-ready and minimal reference implementation of RLHF and 2) to create rigorous benchmarks and to match the learning curves of `openai/lm-human-preferences`.
+The goal of the repo is 1) to provide a simple-to-read and minimal reference implementation of RLHF and 2) to create rigorous benchmarks and to match the learning curves of `openai/lm-human-preferences`.

+This repo is just for educational / learning purposes.
+For more advanced users, https://github.com/lvwerra/trl would be a great choice.

 ## Get started